islandproblem/islandproblem/essay.md

 Then, two things accelerate this drift:

-1. When AGIs become **autonomous** — where they are smart enough to longer need us — then they are *free to drift away*.
-Relying on humans would just slow them down.
+1. **Autonomy:** If AGIs are fully **autonomous** then they are *free to drift away*.
+Once they are smart enough to no longer need us, then accommodating us would only slow them down.
-2. When these autonomous AGIs **compete directly with other AGIs** — without humans slowing them down — then they are *required* to drift away.
-In this competition of *AGI versus AGI*, the safe AGIs that are limited to accommodating humans are dominated by the unsafe AGIs that *don't* have these limits.
+2. **Competition:** If these autonomous AGIs **compete directly with other AGIs** then they are competitively *required* to drift away.
+In a competition of *AGI versus AGI*, the safe AGIs that are limited to human-compatible options can be dominated by the unsafe AGIs that can use *any* option.

 But this is still the default situation even *without* these things accelerating the process.